 Start with a free consultation to find out how we can help.
 Call us today at 516-873-8783.

 Bankruptcy law provides for the development of a plan that allows a debtor, who is unable to pay his creditors, to resolve his debts through the division of his assets among his creditors.

 The bankruptcy rules consist of nine distinct parts with Part VII governing adversary proceedings and Part VIII governing appeals.
-The court that will hear an appeal and the appropriate standard of review depends on which court issued the order or judgment that is appealed.
-Appeals of final judgments, orders, and decrees of the bankruptcy court are taken to the district court or the bankruptcy appellate panel established by the district court.14 Final decisions, orders, and decrees of the district court, as well as appellate decisions rendered under 28 USC 158(a) are heard by the court of appeals.
+The court that will hear an appeal and the appropriate standard of review depend on which court issued the order or judgment that is appealed.
+Appeals from final judgments, orders and decrees of the bankruptcy court are taken to the district court or the bankruptcy appellate panel established by the district court.
+Final decisions, orders and decrees of the district court, as well as appellate decisions rendered under 28 U.S.C.
+158(a) are heard by the court of appeals.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.